The GSB MBA Waitlist Strategy

 Continue to build a relationship with the school

 As mentioned above, business schools want to admit applicants who actually want to get into that program.
-The more that you can demonstrate your sole commitment to GSB’s specific program, the better your chances of getting off the waitlist.
+The more that applicants can demonstrate their sole commitment to GSB’s specific program, the better their chances of getting off the waitlist.
 A few ways to continue to build this relationship include:

 • Visit the campus and take tours